waprin/waprin.github.io/_posts/2022-01-03-real-problems-web3-solves.md

 The weaknesses of username and passwords is that it's tedious to create them on many different sites and they are not very interoperable between sites without compromising security.

-To solve the interoperability of data, the suite of OAuth protocols (namely OAuth2) were created, which makes it more straightforward for one web app to get scoped permissions to access the data of the user on another webapp.
+To solve the interoperability of data, the suite of OAuth protocols (namely OAuth2) was created, which makes it more straightforward for one web app to get scoped permissions to access the data of the user on another webapp.

 OAuth2 is mostly a great thing (you can find plenty of criticism about a lot of the details, but the high level idea mostly works).
 However, it's gotten repurposed to not just be for data interoperability but for identity in general.
 People "login" across the web using their Google OAuth or Facebook OAuth login.

 The problem we've created is that we've handed ownership of our digital identity - which gets more important with each passing year - to a private company to whom we're not especially important and who owes us nothing in particular.
-Sure, many mostly trust Google, but there's many good reasons not to trust it, and on principle, it's wrong if we build a world where Sundar Pinchai or whoever is leading Google that day has the arbitrary power to delete your identity from the broader internet.
+Sure, many mostly trust Google, but there's many good reasons not to trust it, and on principle, it's wrong if we build a world where Sundar Pichai or whoever is leading Google that day has the arbitrary power to delete your identity from the broader internet.

 Many people, including myself, believe that the individual should be able to own their own identity.